Libraries Rock during the 2018 Summer Reading Program

 The end of the school year is quickly approaching.
 Like many parents, the Prescott/Nevada County Library is busy planning ahead with activities to keep the young people in the community occupied and entertained.
-The program’s theme will be Build a Better World, with an emphasis on how participants can improve themselves, their community, and the world.
+The program’s theme will be Libraries Rock, with an emphasis on how participants can improve themselves, their community, and the world.
 Our programs are free and open to the public to encourage reading for fun and educate in fun and innovative ways.
 This includes infants all the way through teens to participate in a variety of activities – from cultural and educational opportunities through music, movies, animal programs, foods, crafts, special guest entertainers and much more.

 Light reading over the summer is an easy and fun way for the kids to keep their brains active to prevent a decline in reading achievement scores from the spring to the fall.